Dr Glenn Guneyli-Havelock

 I have a BSc in Geology (University of Derby), an MSc in Environmental Sedimentology and Geomorphology (University of Reading) and a PhD in Quaternary Environmental Change (University of Exeter, 2009).
 My PhD thesis was concerned with sea level and climate change during the mid-late Holocene.

-I joined Kingston University in 2021 as temporary Course Leader in BSc Environmental Science and Lecturer in Earth Science.
-I then gained a permanent position in 2022 as a Lecturer in Climate Change, with module leadership on "Rivers Oceans and Atmosphere" and "The Challenge of Climate Change" (on BSc and MSc programmes).
+I joined Kingston University in 2021 as a temporary Lecturer in Earth Science.
+I gained a permanent position in 2022 as a Lecturer in Climate Change, with module leadership on "Rivers Oceans and Atmosphere" and "The Challenge of Climate Change" (on BSc and MSc programmes), and became Course Leader for Undergraduate Environmental Science courses in January 2024.

 Prior to Kingston University, I was a Lecturer in Physical Geography and a Research Associate in Salt-marsh Carbon Studies (https://www.c-side.org/) at the University of York, teaching a range of physical geography and environmental science modules.